pzhokhov/pzhokhov.github.io/_posts/2019-10-12-deburred-hs.md

 Hours total: Probably 30?

 Tools used:
--Deburring swivel tool
+ - Deburring swivel tool
--Scotchbrite grinder wheel
+ - Scotchbrite grinder wheel
--Battery-powered Craftsman detail sander
+ - Battery-powered Craftsman detail sander
--Corded Ryobi sander for even smaller details
+ - Corded Ryobi sander for even smaller details
--Lots of Scotchbrite, really can't get enough of this stuff
+ - Lots of Scotchbrite, really can't get enough of this stuff

 Yes, yes, horizontal stabilizer is the first assembly, has the smallest number of parts etc., but we are still proud :)
 We deburred all the parts (some of this we have actually done before, i.e. before moving to the hangar).